Canon 7D vs Fujifilm X-T2

 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 7D and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Fujifilm X-T2 Manual.
+Further information on the features and operation of the 7D and X-T2 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D and the Fujifilm X-T2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.